ankrutik/notes/aws/solutions_arch_cert/notes.md

 *TODO How is this different than a multivalue load balancer?*

-## VPC endpoints - private conn your VPC to certain AWS services
+## VPC endpoints

+**Privately connect your VPC to only certain supported AWS services and VPC endpoint services.**

 What are VPC end points?